Name: Paule

 Sobriety: More Than Just Quitting

-Along the way, my faith and understanding changed and grew.
-American Evangelicalism, where I came from, no longer aligns with Scripture or reality.
+My faith and understanding changed and grew.
+American Evangelicalism, where I came from, no longer aligned with Scripture or reality.
 The glaring errors, logical inconsistency, and distance from a historical understanding of Scripture and the love of Jesus were too fundamental and palpable.
 A lot of shame and fear had to be let go of while wrangling a panicked mania of being labeled a heretic or shunned by Evangelical peers.
-Even the fear of success, a stupid thing, reared its head again.
+Underneath on top of it all was my shame and fear, the things I knew I was but wasn’t being.
+The fear of success, a stupid thing, reared its head.
 To make it sound more pathetic, I also needed to get over my church butthurt…which was stupid.
+It’s been a process.

 The Birth of Drunk Pastor

-Welcome to the Drunk Pastor journey.
+Welcome to Drunk Pastor.

 Subscribe to The Existential Hangover